williamssam/vitamix/README.md

 ## TODOS
 - Use "tanstack router" as the default router
-- Use "ofetch" as the default data fetching library
+- Use "ky" as the default data fetching library

 ## Other intersting package you can use